 African black sugar ant (Lepisiota incisa) is a small exotic pest ant.

-The ant is an environmental pest and could cause problems for infrastructure.
+The ant could become a serious environmental threat and a major nuisance if it became established.
 It does not sting people or pets.

 Detection in Australia

 African black sugar ant was first detected in Western Australia (WA) in January 2020.
-It’s unknown how and when the ant entered Australia.
+It’s unknown how or when the ant entered Australia.

 Response program